geoffreyvanwyk/phel-lang.org/content/documentation/php-interop.md

 ## `__DIR__` and `__FILE__`

-In Phel you can also use PHP Magic Methods `__DIR__` and `__FILE__`.
+In Phel, you can also use PHP Magic Methods `__DIR__` and `__FILE__`.
 These resolve to the dirname or filename of the Phel file.

 ```phel
 (println __DIR__) # Prints the directory name of the file
 (println __FILE__) # Prints the filename of the file
 ```

-## Calling Phel functions from PHP
+## Calling Phel Functions from PHP

 Phel also provides a way to let you call Phel functions from PHP.
-This is useful for existing PHP application that wants to integrate Phel.
+This is useful for an existing PHP application that wants to integrate Phel.
 Therefore, you have to load the Phel namespace that you want to call at the beginning of your script.
 This can be done directly after the `autoload.php` file was loaded.

 For example, see [using-exported-phel-function.php](https://github.com/phel-lang/cli-skeleton/blob/main/example/using-exported-phel-function.php)